arajni3/online_shopping_app/README.md

 # online_shopping_app
 This is version 1 of my full stack online shopping web app.
 The app is hosted on Heroku on the following website: https://ashwin-online-shopping-store.herokuapp.com/.
 This web app incorporates the full stack, not just the front end or the back end.
 By implementing the full stack on my own, I have been able to make the front-end logic compatible with the back-end logic seamlessly.
-This makes the development process of this app different from apps made by many companies.
+This makes the development process of this app a great improvement from those of apps made by many companies.

 Tech Stack and Frameworks: